Level/level-js/README.md

 - Use the leveldown test suite and sync with [multilevel](https://github.com/juliangruber/multilevel) over either ascii or binary transports (websockets and xhr both have ascii/binary modes in browsers now)

 Being leveldown compatible means you can use many of the [level-* modules](https://github.com/rvagg/node-levelup/wiki/Modules) on top of this library.

-For example, there is experimental support in using the popular [levelup](http://github.com/rvagg/node-levelup) library on top of level.js.
-See `test-levelup.js` for details

 ## install